Everyone Plays CIC / Privacy

 • Name, email, organisation (if applicable), and the content of your message

-• Email address if you subscribe to our newsletter, plus a record that you ticked the consent box
+• Email address if you subscribe to our newsletter, plus a record that you submitted your email via our subscribe form.

 When you donate or sponsor